Top Tips For Living In Shared Student Housing in UK

 2. Communicate Openly

 Good communication is key to avoiding misunderstandings.
-If something’s bothering you, bring it up calmly rather than letting it build up.

 3. Respect Each Other's Space